Lactobacillus acidophilus: Therapeutic uses

+Dairy industry usage

 As stated in a journal from the American Dairy Science Association, "Lactobacillus acidophilus is a commercial strain and probiotic that is widely used in the dairy industry to obtain high-quality fermentation products."
 Increased levels of beneficial bacteria, and decreased levels of pathogenic bacteria within the intestine due to the consumption of fermented milk containing strains of L. acidophilus has a range of probiotic effects.
-Reduced serum cholesterol levels, stimulated immune response, and improved lactic acid digestion are all probiotic effects associated with intestinal L. acidophiluspresence.
+Reduced serum cholesterol levels, stimulated immune response, and improved lactic acid digestion are all probiotic effects associated with intestinal L. acidophilus presence.
 L. acidophilus was also effective in reducing Streptococcus mutans levels in saliva, as well as decreasing risk factors associated with the development of nonalcoholic fatty liver disease.
-The strain of L. acidophilus that has been most widely researched, and is most widely used as an antibiotic is referred to as NCFM.
+The strain of L. acidophilus that has been most widely researched, and is most widely used as a probiotic and is referred to as NCFM.

+The most common species of Lactobacillus for use in the production of yoghurt is Lactobacillus delbrueckii subsp. bulgaricus.

-Side Effects
+Side effects

 Although probiotics are generally safe, when they are used by oral administration there is a small risk of passage of viable bacteria from the gastrointestinal tract to the blood stream (bacteremia), which can cause adverse health consequences.
 Some people, such as those with a compromised immune system, short bowel syndrome, central venous catheters, cardiac valve disease and premature infants, may be at higher risk for adverse events.